 In March 2014, the Company entered into an operating lease for approximately 29,933 square feet of office and research space in Newton, Massachusetts.
 The Company uses the leased premises as its corporate headquarters and for research and development purposes.
 The lease was amended on December 31, 2014 by extending the lease term of the lease from November 30, 2021 to approximately September 30, 2022.
-The Amendment provided for the expansion of the premises leased by the Company by approximately 16,234 square feet.
+The amendment to the lease also provided for the expansion of the premises leased by the Company by approximately 16,234 square feet.
 The Company may extend the lease term for one additional five year period.
 The Company has agreed to pay pro rata increases in operating expenses and property taxes.
 The Company is recording rent expense on a straight-line basis through the end of the lease term, inclusive of the period in which there are no scheduled rent payments.
-The Company has recorded deferred rent on the consolidated balance sheet at December 31, 2015 and December 31, 2014, accordingly.
-The lease provides the Company with an allowance for improvements of \$1,616 of which \$1,616 was incurred through December 31, 2015 and was deemed normal tenant improvements.
-Therefore, the amounts were recorded as a leasehold improvement and deferred rent, and will be recorded as a reduction to rent expense ratably over the lease term.
+The Company has recorded deferred rent on the consolidated balance sheet at December 31, 2016 and December 31, 2015, accordingly.
+The lease provides the Company with an allowance for improvements of \$1,616, all of which was incurred in the first quarter of 2015 and was deemed normal tenant improvements.
+Therefore, the amounts were recorded as a leasehold improvement and deferred rent and are being recorded as a reduction to rent expense ratably over the lease term.
 The Company has provided a security deposit in the form of a cash-collateralized letter of credit in the amount of \$400, which amount may be reduced to \$200 in January 2018.
 The amount is classified as restricted cash on the consolidated balance sheet.

 In November 2014, the Company signed a five-year operating lease agreement in Munich, Germany for approximately 3,681 square feet of office space.
 The lease is for the period from February 2015 through January 2020.
-Pursuant to the lease agreement, the Company is obligated to make aggregate rent payments of €374, (approximately \$409) through January 31, 2020.
+Pursuant to the lease agreement, the Company is obligated to make aggregate rent payments of €374, (approximately \$394) through January 31, 2020.
 The Company is recording rent expense on a straight-line basis through the end of the lease term, inclusive of the period in which there are no scheduled rent payments.

-As of December 31, 2015, the minimum future rent payments under the lease agreements are as follows (in thousands):
+As of December 31, 2016, the minimum future rent payments under the lease agreements are as follows (in thousands):

-2016 \$ 1,326

-2017 1,400
+2017 \$1,397

-2018 1,423
+2018 1,420

-2019 1,447
+2019 1,444

 2020 1,389

+2021 1,407

-Thereafter 2,498
+Thereafter 1,091

-Total future minimum lease payments \$ 9,483
+Total future minimum lease payments 1,091 \$8,148

-The Company recorded rent expense totaling \$1,033, \$520 and \$174 for the years ended December 31, 2015, 2014, and 2013, respectively.
+The Company recorded rent expense totaling \$1,150, \$1,033 and \$520 for the years ended December 31, 2016, 2015, and 2014, respectively.